-In mid-June 2021, Google will start to roll out the page experience ranking change.
-Websites that fail to achieve a high enough overall score may experience lower rankings in the search results.
+In mid-June 2021, Google started to roll out the page experience ranking change.
+Websites that fail to achieve a high enough overall score may have started to experience lower rankings in the search results.

-Webmasters are scrambling to throw enough time and money at their page builder-based sites to get an acceptable score.
+Webmasters scrambled to throw enough time and money at their page builder-based sites to get an acceptable score.

 But, for a lot of small businesses, the myriad of required technical adjustments are out of grasp on several levels.